SenOhen/xg-analysis/README.md

 A fairly functional expected goals model can be developed using some of the basic characteristics of any shot, although the performance and usefulness of the model increases the number of attributes it is trained on.
 The default Gradient Boosting Regressor provides a good model for expected goals, and teams can use it to inform training methods by making use of the feature importance of the characteristics of the shot.
 Across the board, the model identifies distance as the highest indicator of the quality of a shot, followed by other characteristics.

 # References

-CITE CODE!!!
-[1] J. H. Hewitt and O. Karakuş, "A machine learning approach for player and position adjusted expected goals in football (soccer)," __Franklin Open__, 4, 100034, August 2023.
+[1] J. H. Hewitt and O. Karakuş, "A machine learning approach for player and position adjusted expected goals in football (soccer)," _Franklin Open_, 4, 100034, August 2023.

-[2] A. Rathke, "An examination of expected goals and shot efficiency in soccer," __Journal of Human Sport and Exercise__, 12(2proc), S514-S529. doi:https://doi.org/10.14198/jhse.2017.12.Proc2.05 , 2017.
+[2] A. Rathke, "An examination of expected goals and shot efficiency in soccer," _Journal of Human Sport and Exercise_, 12(2proc), S514-S529. doi:https://doi.org/10.14198/jhse.2017.12.Proc2.05 , 2017.

-[3] M. Brechot and R. Flepp, "Dealing With Randomness in Match Outcomes: How to Rethink Performance Evaluation in European Club Football Using Expected Goals," __Journal of Sports Economics__ 2020, Vol. 21(4) pp. 335-362, 2020.
+[3] M. Brechot and R. Flepp, "Dealing With Randomness in Match Outcomes: How to Rethink Performance Evaluation in European Club Football Using Expected Goals," _Journal of Sports Economics_ 2020, Vol. 21(4) pp. 335-362, 2020.

-[4] W. Spearman, "Beyond expected goals," in __12th MIT sloan sports analytics conference__, pp. 1-17, Feb 2018.
+[4] W. Spearman, "Beyond expected goals," in _12th MIT sloan sports analytics conference_, pp. 1-17, Feb 2018.

-McKay Johns
-Professor Lee Jeongkyu
-TA Ting Tang
-CITE PAPERS!!!
+[5] Statsbomb.
+(2024). _Statsbombpy_ [Online].
+Available: https://github.com/statsbomb

+[6] M. Johns.
+(2022). _xG flow tutorial_ [Online].
+Available: https://github.com/mckayjohns/youtube-videos/blob/main/code/xG%20flow%20tutorial.ipynb

 # Appendix